programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 {% include figure.html filename="en-or-urban-demographic-data-r-ggplot2-07.png" alt="Scatter plot displaying the relationship of population (in natural logarithm) in 15% of the sister cities that were randomly selected." caption="Figure 7.
 Scatter plot comparing the population size (in natual logarithm) of randomly selected sister-city pairs." %}

 Now that you have created this basic plot, you can start playing with its appearance.
-Why not begin by applying a fixed size and color to the points:
+Why not begin by applying a fixed size and color to the points.
+The code below changes the point color to a dark burgundy, using the hex code #4B0000:

 ```